open-joinbase/.github/profile/README.md

 **JoinBase, a single binary AIoT-first data-service platform.**

 * One Minute to [Get Started](https://joinbase.io/docs/getting-started/quick-start-enterprise/)
-  + unzip, run joinbase_start to start server, connect to use via PQ's psql or HTTP or MQTT (better to configure data related paths at your convenience)
+  + unzip, run joinbase_start to start server, connect to use via PQ's psql or HTTP or MQTT
 * Development and Production in One
 * Seamless Adoption with easy RESTful HTTP interface, or the built-in MQTT broker and brigde
 * more features can been seen in the [website](https://joinbase.io)